 Yes!
 Just because, if you aren’t in my position, where I didn’t have to ensure I brought in an income too, you’ll have a lot more to stress about.
 It makes sense to convert beforehand and then move straight into a job.

 What is the biggest difference between Canadian law and South African law?

 I didn’t notice much of a difference at all.
 It felt like all the same work, just with different case names.

 Adjusting to the move with things like culture shock, being away from family and friends, but in terms of law?
 The frustration of having to do exams again and the costs of it.
 It all adds up.

 It’s a really good idea!
 Just bear in mind, if you’re on a work / study visa, you’ll pay international fees!
-If you have PR, I don’t think it would be international fees?
-Not sure about that.
+If you have PR (Permanent Residency), you wouldn’t have to pay international fees.

 This was relatively easy for me.
 As far as I remember there was an online process or a form to be faxed for this that I just completed with all the addresses I wanted my transcript to mailed to.
 I think this was the link.